 Recently, several functionalized macrocycles were utilized as building blocks for self-assembled nanostructures including vesicles, tubes, fibers, and others.
-We synthesized two types of adamantane-based oxacyclophanes, which are consisted of two disubstituted adamantane bearing benzene derivatives and two pyrazine moieties connected with oxygen atoms.
-By using the specific properties of spherical shape, bulky skeleton, and lipophilicity of the adamantane derivatives, adamantane-based oxacyclophanes were induced into hollow spherical aggregates with a multilayer membrane in organic and aqueous solution.
-The hollow spheres were induced into fibrous and network aggregates, which were eventually transformed into single crystals.
+We synthesized a series of oxacyclophanes, azacyclophanes, and salen-based macrocycles bearing adamantane parts.
+By utilizing the specific properties of spherical shape, bulky skeleton, and lipophilicity of the adamantane derivatives, these adamantane-derived macrocycles were induced into hollow spherical aggregates with a multilayer membrane in organic and aqueous solutions.
+The hollow spheres were induced into fibrous and/or network aggregates, which were eventually transformed into single crystals.
 These results afforded the evidences for a morphological change and phase transition occurring from the solution into a solid.